-MPI staff work in a range of environments – from airports and beaches to laboratories, abattoirs, and fishing vessels.
+Our work stretches from paddock, orchard, forest and ocean, through the processing, packaging, and transportation system, all the way to market, and ultimately to consumers worldwide.
 Learn more about the work of our 2,900 staff in New Zealand and throughout the world, and how science is a critical part of what we do.

 Growing and protecting New Zealand

-MPI and its 4 branded business units help grow and protect New Zealand by:
+MPI and its business units help grow and protect New Zealand by:

 - providing policy advice and programmes that support the sustainable development of New Zealand's primary industries

-- being the Government's principal advisers on, and maintain effective management of, New Zealand's fisheries and aquaculture
+- being the Government's principal advisers on, and maintaining effective management of, New Zealand's fisheries and aquaculture

 - leading New Zealand's biosecurity system